groupby/api-java/README.md

 This will install the project and run all unit tests.
 By default, tests are not run.

-### To add a dependency to this project:
+### Add this library as a dependency to your project:
-The uber jar must be used to ensure shaded dependencies are included correctly.
+The Uber JAR must be used to ensure shaded dependencies are included correctly.

 #### Maven